ARMmbed/mbed-os-example-lorawan-fuota/fuota-server/README.md

 1. Afterwards, send at least one message from the Class C device again.

 **Note:** This will not allow you to receive any messages in RX2 window on your Class A sessions, so use with care.

-## Notes

-I believe there's an error in the document and AppSKey and NwkSKey references are switched around.